-Should we not be able to offer you employment, the data you provide will be stored for up to six months for the purpose of answering questions relating to your application and rejection.
-However, if your application documents are generally of interest and there is currently no suitable employment available, you hereby give us your consent to store your data for up to 24 months in order to be able to consider and contact you in future job offers.
+If we are unable to offer you employment, the data you submit will be stored for up to six months for the purpose of answering questions relating to your application and rejection.
+However, if your application documents are of interest in principle, although no suitable employment is currently available, you hereby grant us your consent to store your data for up to 24 months in order to be able to consider and contact you for future job offers.

 DOCX Technische Dokumentation GmbH & Co.
 KG

 Tel. +49 521 96720-30

 Fax +49 521 96720-40